-Planning on getting married in Hong Kong or legally registering your wedding?
-Read on for our step-by-step guide to be officially recognised as the ‘Missus” with the Hong Kong government.
+Planning on tying the knot in Hong Kong or legally registering your wedding?
+Read on for our step-by-step guide to marriage registration, so you can be officially recognised as ‘the missus’ with the Hong Kong government!

-Give yourselves a 15-day (excluding Sundays) to 3-month window to obtain your Certificate of Registrar of Marriage.
+Give yourselves a 15-day (excluding Sundays) to three-month window to obtain your Certificate of Registrar of Marriage.
 The easiest way to book your appointment with the Registrar of Marriages is online.
-Here, you’ll be able to select a preferred appointment location and discover what documents and personal particulars are required in the Information Required for Marriage Registration (Form MR21B).
+Select a preferred appointment location and check what documents and personal particulars you’ll need in the Information Required for Marriage Registration (Form MR21B).
 Speed up your processing time at the appointment by submitting your deets directly online to the Immigration Department at least one day before your appointment with the Registrar.
 If you’re not a web hack, you can also book your appointment to give your Notice of Intended Marriage the old school way, and dial 3102 3883 (open 24 hours).
 Either the bride or groom must be in attendance at the appointment to give Notice of Intended Marriage.

 Now that you’ve booked your appointment and have Form MR21B sorted, it’s time to head to your selected Registrar of Marriages office.
-After verification of all documents and a $305 filing fee, The Registrar will issue a Certificate of Registrar of Marriages.
-This wedding licence stipulates that your nuptials must be executed within three months, and becomes void upon expiry.
+After verification of all documents and a $305 filing fee, the Registrar will issue a Certificate of Registrar of Marriages.
+This wedding licence allows a three-month window for executing your nuptials, and becomes void upon expiry.

 Did you know?

-- Marriage registries are closed when typhoon signal 8 or above is hoisted, or in the event of a Black Rainstorm Warning.
-Attend the Registrar within two-hours after the cancellation of these signals, or if this time is outside of office hours, attend the Registrar at the same appointment time during the following day.
+- Marriage registries close in a Signal 8 typhoon signal or a Black Rainstorm Warning.
+You can attend the Registrar within two hours after the cancellation of these signals.
+Or, if the time is outside office hours, go along at the same appointment time the following day.

-- You have five Marriage Registries to choose from: City Hall, Cotton Tree Drive, Tsim Sha Tsui, Sha Tin and Tuen Mun.
+- You have five Marriage Registries to choose from.
+Locations: City Hall, Cotton Tree Drive, Tsim Sha Tsui, Sha Tin and Tuen Mun.

 - Under the Hong Kong Marriage Ordinance, transsexuals who have undergone a full sex reassignment surgery (SRS) have the legal right to wed.